weval-org/configs/README.md

     *   Ensure files are valid.
 6.  **Commit Your Changes:** Use clear, descriptive commit messages.
 7.  **Push to Your Fork.**
-8.  **Submit a Pull Request (PR):** To the `main` branch of `civiceval/configs`.
+8.  **Submit a Pull Request (PR):** To the `main` branch of `weval/configs`.
     *   **In your PR description, please explain:**
         *   The purpose of your new blueprint or changes.
-        *   **How it aligns with CivicEval's mission.**
+        *   **How it aligns with Weval's mission.**
         *   Any specific considerations or context for the evaluation.
     *   Reference any related issues if applicable.

-CivicEval maintainers will review your PR.
+Weval maintainers will review your PR.
 We're looking for well-crafted blueprints that meaningfully expand our understanding of LLM performance on civic issues.

 ## Important Notes

-*   **Content Hashing:** The CivicEval application hashes blueprint content (after resolving model collections) to track evaluation runs.
+*   **Content Hashing:** The Weval application hashes blueprint content (after resolving model collections) to track evaluation runs.
 *   **Model IDs:** All model identifiers must be in `provider:model` format.

 ## License